finnrio/ToDoList/README.md

 Once logged in, type this command `relay forward --bucket github-jenkins http://localhost:8080/github-webhook/` <br>
 This will start up a secure webhook and provide a https address to enter to the github webhook URL.
 You can view the jenkins API [Here](http://localhost:8080)
-> You will have to set up a webhook each timee
+> You will have to set up a webhook each time